golioth/developer-training/website/docs/golioth-exercises/golioth-exercises.md

 ## Workflow overview

-During this training we are using a web-based Docker container called KASM that has all of the necessary Zephyr tools and Golioth repositories installed.
-You must have a login for KASM, and a copy of esptool.py installed on your local machine.
+During this training we are using a web-based Docker container called Kasm that has all of the necessary Zephyr tools and Golioth repositories installed.
+You must have a login for Kasm, and a copy of esptool.py installed on your local machine.

 Throughout these exercies, we will follow the same workflow to edit, build, and flash firmware.

-* In KASM container:
+* In Kasm container:

     1. Make changes to sourcecode
     2. Build app using `west`, the Zephyr meta-tool
-    3. Download binary file from KASM to your local machine
+    3. Download binary file from Kasm to your local machine

 * On your local machine: